Water Droplets on Leaf

 • Source: Australian Journal of Botany.

-These studies collectively suggest that while there are some specific conditions under which water droplets might cause leaf burn, for the majority of plants and typical gardening practices, it is not a significant concern.
+These studies collectively suggest that while there are some specific conditions under which water droplets might cause leaf burn, this is not a significant concern for the majority of plants and typical gardening practices.

-3. Kansas State University Research and Extension: Kansas State's horticulture experts also debunk the myth, pointing out that leaf burn is more likely due to other factors, such as high temperatures and direct sunlight on dry leaves, rather than water droplets acting as lenses.
+Kansas State University Research and Extension: Kansas State's horticulture experts also debunk the myth, pointing out that leaf burn is more likely due to other factors, such as high temperatures and direct sunlight on dry leaves, rather than water droplets acting as lenses.

-• Study by Dr. Gábor Horváth: As mentioned earlier, the 2010 study by Dr. Horváth and colleagues at Eötvös University found that water droplets generally do not cause significant leaf burn.
-The exception is for leaves with hair-like structures, where droplets can indeed focus sunlight enough to cause burns.
+Study by Dr. Gábor Horváth: As mentioned earlier, the 2010 study by Dr. Horváth and colleagues at Eötvös University found that water droplets generally do not cause significant leaf burn.
+The exception is for leaves with hair-like structures, where droplets can focus sunlight enough to cause burns.
 This study suggests that most vegetable plants, which typically have smooth leaves, are unlikely to experience leaf burn from water droplets.

-2. Agricultural Extension Services:
+Agricultural Extension Services:

-4. Controlled Experiments:
+Controlled Experiments: